Austrian conservative leader open to talks with far right – DW – 01/05/2025

 Stocker signals shift in ÖVP stance

-The newly appointed interim leader of the ÖVP, Christian Stocker, said Sunday he was prepared to negotiate with the FPÖ regarding forming a government coalition after talks to form a centrist coalition fell apart.
+On Sunday, the ÖVP's newly appointed interim leader, Christian Stocker, however, said he was prepared to negotiate with the FPÖ after talks to form a centrist coalition fell apart.

-Stocker's predecessor had consistently ruled out working with Kickl and the FPÖ.

-Stocker, however, told reporters Sunday, "the leader of the party with the most votes will be tasked with forming a future government."
+Stocker told reporters, "the leader of the party with the most votes will be tasked with forming a future government."

 "If we are invited to these [coalition] talks, we will accept this invitation," he said.